jam-luck/jam-luck/README.md

 ## Histoty
 ### 2021
 [Samsung Software Academy For Youth 5th in Seoul][SSAFY]
 B.A Computer Science & Engineering, Dongguk University
+AWS Certified Cloud Practitioner

 ### 2020
 A Study on the IoT Integrated Management and Data Visualization